phegman/October-CMS-Slick-Slider/README.md

 Create a folder named peterhegman in your /plugins directory.
 Drop slickslider into this folder.
 In your terminal run `php artisan october:up`

 ## Creating a Slider
-After installation choose "Slide Shows" from the main menu.
+After installation choose "Slideshows" from the main menu.
-Choose "Create" and then choose a title for the slide show and add as many slides as you would like.
+Choose "Create" and then choose a title for the slideshow and add as many slides as you would like.
 Slides can be added, deleted, and rearranged.
 Slide description and title can also be added.
 ![Toggle Options](/assets/screens/slides.png)

 ## Settings